sabitakumari546/Stree_Vendor-App/README.md

 We welcome contributions from the community to help make StreeVendors a better platform for women entrepreneurs.
 If you are interested in contributing, please fork the repository and submit a pull request. 👨‍💻

-## License 📄

-StreeVendors is open-sourced software licensed under the MIT license.

-## Contact 📱

-If you have any questions or feedback, please reach out to us at streevendors@gmail.com. 📧